acewithpranay/engineering-labs/containers/docker/compose/01-application-stack/README.md

 ## Objective

-Build and operate a small multi-container application using Docker Compose.
+I built and operated a small multi-container application using Docker Compose to understand how an application architecture is translated into a `compose.yaml` and how the resulting stack behaves at runtime.

-The purpose of this lab is not simply to run multiple containers.
-The focus is on understanding how to design and write a `compose.yaml` from an application architecture, validate the configuration, operate the stack, troubleshoot failures, and understand the relationship between services, networking, health checks, and persistent storage.

-The stack consists of:

-* Node.js API
+The lab focused on:

+* writing Compose YAML from an application architecture
+* defining multiple services
+* building an application image
-* PostgreSQL 18
+* running an existing PostgreSQL image
-* Docker Compose-managed networking
+* configuring service-to-service communication
+* using Compose service discovery
-* Persistent PostgreSQL storage
+* managing persistent storage
+* implementing healthchecks
+* controlling service startup dependencies
+* validating and troubleshooting the Compose configuration

+The application consists of a Node.js API and PostgreSQL 18.

 ---